 5. No more huge attachments, more sharing options with a simple link

 AirDeck can be shared simply with a link over email, social media, or embedded directly on your website or blog.
 PowerPoint does not have social media sharing and you usually end up sending a huge attachment over email.
 AirDeck is also universal – no more accidentally sending PowerPoints to a Keynote user, who can’t even look at it.

 There you have it, 5 differentiators on how AirDeck is different than your standard PowerPoint!
 Next time you’re creating a sales pitch, product overview, or team meeting on PowerPoint, try uploading your PDF to AirDeck and see the added value for yourself.
 As we say here at AirDeck, our platform is the ease of creating a PowerPoint plus the power of editing a video.

 Not sure how to get started with AirDeck?
-Check our our Getting Started guide on our blog.
+Check our Getting Started guide.